Creation Care was formed to raise the awareness of MPB parishioners:

 - That we cannot interfere in one area of the ecosystem without paying due attention to both the consequences of such interference in other areas and to the well-being of future generations.

-- That it is manifestly unjust that we, a privileged few, should continue to accumulate excess goods, squander available resources, while masses of people are living in conditions of misery at the lowest level of subsistence.
+- That it is manifestly unjust that we, a privileged few, should accumulate excess goods, squander available resources, while masses of people are living in conditions of misery at the lowest level of subsistence.

 Creation Care Ministry seeks: to promote the ideas of sustainability and the interdependence of all Creation; to engage our parish in reflection and to inspire action – so that we can face together the imperative environmental issues of our time.